-In Arabidopsis thaliana, there are three genes that are annotated to code for prokaryotic type translation initiation factor IF3 (Nesbit et al., 2015).
-Besides SVR9, we showed that a
+- In Arabidopsis thaliana, there are three genes that are annotated to code for prokaryotic type translation initiation factor IF3 (Nesbit et al., 2015).
+Besides SVR9, we showed that a - 380 close homologue of SVR9, which we named SVR9-LIKE1 (SVR9L1), is also a chloroplast

-380 close homologue of SVR9, which we named SVR9-LIKE1 (SVR9L1), is also a chloroplast organelles.
-For chloroplast-localized SVR9 and SVR9L1, multiple pieces of evidence suggest that they share redundant functions in chloroplast development.
+381 protein, while the third gene product is a mitochondrial protein (Nesbit et al., 2015).
+This that they share redundant functions in chloroplast development.
 SVR9 and SVR9L1 share the same gene structures and high homology at amino acid sequence level (Fig. 4A,